PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Related Work

+Vision-language pre-training aims to learn universal multimodal representations through a set of pretraining objectives, including image-text matching~\cite{ablef, bao2022vlmo, dou2022coarse}, image-text contrastive learning~\cite{clip, align, yang2022vision, duan2022multi}, and also auto-regressive image captioning~\cite{blip, coca, wang2021ufo, wang2021simvlm}.
 However, models pretrained on image-text pairs often lack the complex reasoning and few-shot learning abilities of Large Language Models (LLMs), primarily due to their focus on image captions~\cite{coco, clip, align, laion, wit}.
 To overcome this, recent efforts have shifted towards integrating pretrained vision encoders and LLMs into larger vision-language models.
-This strategy aims to extend their capabilities to more advanced tasks such as image captioning and Visual Question Answering (VQA), leveraging LLMs for improved performance.
+This strategy extends their capabilities to more advanced tasks such as image captioning and Visual Question Answering (VQA), leveraging LLMs for improved performance.